Program Introduction

 Job Placement Assistance

 The program hosts an annual fall mixer for students and area professionals and alumni.
-We also maintain a database of available jobs and regularly broadcast job opportunities via social media, including a program Facebook page and Twitter.
+We also regularly share job opportunities via email and social media.

 Job Placement Percentage Within One Year